-An English teacher’s guide to life after relying on grammar-based ELT coursebooks
+An English teacher’s guide to life after relying on grammar-based ELT coursebooks and the grammatical syllabus

-Before I share my own views and experience on linear and non-linear learning, here is a sample of what Mr Carroll wrote pertaining to linear learning and ELT coursebooks which follow a grammatical syllabus:
+Here’s a sample of what Mr Carroll wrote pertaining to linear learning and ELT coursebooks which follow a grammatical syllabus:

-On linear sequencing in ELT coursebooks
+Ken Carroll - Linear sequencing in ELT coursebooks

 " Let me give you an example from English language textbooks.
 For decades, they have traditionally begun with present tense (or aspect) verbs and usually with the third person.
 He goes, and she eats, etc. These are commonly the first item in a long and linear sequence of items.

 From there, the books invariably proceed to simple past tense, then past continuous, and then on to the perfect aspect, and so on.
 This is the order in which most newcomers to English meet the language.
 It’s also an example of linear delivery."

 IS THE PRESENT SIMPLE REALLY THE EASIEST TENSE ASPECT TO MASTER?